End-to-End Mutual Coupling Aware Communication Model for Reconfigurable Intelligent Surfaces: An Electromagnetic-Compliant Approach Based on Mutual Impedances: Conclusion

 \section{Conclusion}

-We have introduced an end-to-end, EM-compliant, mutual-coupling-aware, and unit-cell-aware communication model for RIS-aided wireless systems.
-The proposed model is inherently compatible with conventional communication-theoretic frameworks and can be leveraged for the physics-compliant modeling, analysis, and optimization of RIS-aided communications.
+We have introduced an end-to-end, EM-compliant, mutual coupling aware, and unit cell aware communication model for RIS-assisted wireless systems.
+The proposed model is inherently compatible with conventional communication-theoretic frameworks and can be leveraged for the physics-compliant modeling, analysis, and optimization of RIS-assisted communications.
+The validation of the proposed model with the aid of hardware platforms and experimental measurements is a natural and relevant continuation of the present research work.